 What to ask during a final job interview

-Once you passed all the interview (and maybe assessment) rounds and reach the final phase it’s still important to impress your interviewers.
+Once you pass all the interview (and maybe assessment) rounds and reach the final phase, it’s still important to impress your interviewers.
 Most of the time the final interview round is between two or three remaining candidates.
 Usually, only one candidate will be hired.
 This means that you need to bring your A-game to the interview.

-Final interviews are usually longer than initial interviewers and most of the time you’re interviewed by multiple people.
+Final interviews are usually longer than initial interviews, and most of the time, you’re interviewed by multiple people.
 Therefore, make sure to inquire upfront about who you will be speaking with so that you can do your research.

 So what questions should you ask yourself during a final interview to make you stand out (if not asked already in earlier interviews)?
 Find some examples below:

-- In your opinion, which of my qualifications or what experience appeals most to you?
+- In your opinion, which of my qualifications or experience appeals most to you?